PeterCamilleri/CX16/utilities/branches/README.md

     .include "branches.i65"

 This will include all of the macros of the library.
-Alternatively, the programmer may opt to use the lower level include files (see the table below) and only load in those components required by their application.
+Alternatively, the programmer may opt to use the lower level include files (see the tables below) and only load in those components required by their application.
 This may save some time in assembling the program.